rabidaudio/synthesizer/README.md

   - up to 4 voices
   - round-robin outputs on each key press
     - use open output if available else replace oldest key pressed
+  - use built-in 10-bit DAC for velocity control
   - Modes:
     - off
     - 1-voice: A